deanpemberton/music/adding_tunes.md

     https://thesession.org/tunes

 and use the Search box to find **Silver Spear**.
 In many cases there may be several variations of the ABC notation for the tune.
-Try to choose the one that matches the recording (or if you don't read ABC or the dots, pick the first one!).
+Try to choose the one that matches the recording - use the <a href="http://session.nz/edit_abc/">Edit ABC</a> page to check and change if needed.

 Cut and paste the ABC into the .md file - **be careful to use spaces and not tabs to indent the data**.

 You can get several other bits of information from here as well.